Home Sculptures About Workshop Exhibitions FAQ Links

 Various materials are used, including mild steel, stainless steel, copper and bronze.

-Final finish is done with polishing, natural patinas or acrylic resin.
+Final finish is done with polishing, natural patinas, powder coating or acrylic resin.